 |

-collimated light beam is projected around the inside surface of a beer
+this experiment, a collimated light beam is projected around the inside surface

 and spherical mirrors or lenses can be used to predict new classes of images